CeduardoSilva/hash-back-end-challenge/README.md

 #### Service One Container

-To run the Service One Container execute the following commando from any directory.
+To run the Service One Container execute the following command from any directory.

 ```
 docker run -d -p 50051:50051 --net=hash-challenge-net --name service-one service-one-image:v1